Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Warwick Farm has 31 active public transport stops offering a mix of train and bus services.
-These stops are served by 12 different routes that together facilitate 5,209 weekly passenger trips.
-The transport accessibility is rated excellent, with residents on average located 131 meters from the nearest stop.
+Warwick Farm has 31 active public transport stops serving a mix of train and bus services.
+These stops are covered by 12 routes that facilitate 5,209 weekly passenger trips in total.
+Transport accessibility is rated as excellent, with residents typically living within 131 meters of the nearest stop.
+Most residents commute outward from this primarily residential area.
+Car remains the dominant mode of transport at 64%, followed by train at 16% and walking at 12%.
+Vehicle ownership averages 0.5 per dwelling, below the regional average.

 Frequently Asked Questions - Transport